ANSSI-FR/MLA/CRYPTO.md

 The `Encrypt` layer does not hide the plaintext length.

 Usually, this layer is used with the `Compress` layer.
 If an attacker knows the original file size, he might learn information about the original data entropy.

-- Forward secrecy

-The algorithm used does not provide forward secrecy [^hpke], i.e. someone knowing a recipient private key will always be able to read an archive sent to this recipient.

-Fundamentally, additional information are missing to provide this property (sender public key, pre-sharedkey, etc.).

-Still, if this property is expected in future MLA usage, it could be added through HPKE Key Scheduling [^hpke], without questioning the claims already made in this document.

 - Hidden recipient list